gwu-cs-iot/collaboration/project_criteria.md

 - give you experience working in the IoT domain, including embedded device and cloud programming
 - learn to work effectively in a team
-- experienc taking a project from start to end of a complex project, from planning to design to implementation to integration to testing to demo
+- experience taking a project from start to end of a complex project, from planning to design to implementation to integration to testing to demo
 - apply the knowledge you've learned about how to make a secure IoT system

 What follows are a set of requirements for the project.